SanjeevStephan/DigitalSpace/Online-Websites.md

 * <a href="https://www.bankmicrcode.com/">Bank MICR Code Lookup</a>

-      MICR Code: Magnetic Ink Character Recognition as printed on cheque book to facilitate the processing of cheques
+>MICR Code: Magnetic Ink Character Recognition as printed on cheque book to facilitate the processing of cheques
 * <a href="https://www.img2go.com/">img2go </a>

-      Free Online Photo Editor ( Edit and convert image files online from your browser.
+>Free Online Photo Editor ( Edit and convert image files online from your browser.

+* <a href="https://aesencryption.net/">AES Encryption</a>
+>AES encryption has three different block ciphers: AES-128 (128 bit), AES-192 (192 bit) and AES-256 (256 bit).
+AES encryption is a web tool to encrypt and decrypt text using AES encryption algorithm.
+The tool is free, without registration